amro-kamal/ObjectPose/README.md

 ```
 python run_objectpose.py --batchsize=16 --dataroot="../../data/ObjectPose_dataset/ObjectPose" --saveroot="../../data/ObjectPose_dataset/Experiments Results/ObjectPose" --poses="ROLL YAW PITCH" --modelslist='all' --bgs="bg1 bg2 nobg" --crop

-python run_imagenet_v2.py --batchsize=16
-                          --dataroot='../../data/imagenetv2-matched-frequency/data'
-                          --allresultpath = '../../data/imagenetv2-matched-frequency/all_results'
-                          --datasetname='imagenetv2'
-                          --testcode=True
-                          --modelslist = 'all'

 ```
 **--poses** => Rotation axes used for creating the data.
-See commands.txt file for the poses corresdoning to each dataset.
+See commands.txt file for poses corresponding to each dataset.

 **--bgs** => Background images: this defines which part of the data to use.
-Note that not all the datasets use three backgrounds images.
+Note that not all the datasets use three background images.
 See commands.txt file.

+# ObjectPose Dataset
+ُThe Datasets folder contains the code for creating ObjectPose datasets.
 The code for rendering 3d objects in this repo is from the [Strike (With) A Pose](https://github.com/airalcorn2/strike-with-a-pose) repo.
-# ObjectPose Dataset
-Are vision models robust against Unusual poses?

 **Some Samples from the data:**